kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 parsing the ResourceVersion as an `int64` and picking the highest value.
-This is meaningful under the assumption that all the source workspaces are from the same kcp server --- which will be true for this PoC but is not a resaonble assumption in general.
+This is meaningful under the assumption that all the source workspaces are from the same kcp server --- which will be true for this PoC but is not a reasonble assumption in general.
 Also: interpreting ResourceVersion breaks a rule for Kubernetes clients --- but this is dismayingly common.
 Beyond this PoC we could hope to do better by looking at the ManagedFields.
 But currently kcp does not